Skip to main content

 Should You Book Upstairs at Landrace?

 Book it.
-Upstairs at Landrace is the kind of place that earns its Michelin Plate not through formality but through conviction: seasonal produce sourced with care, cooking that respects what it works with, and a room that feels genuinely lived-in.
+Upstairs at Landrace is the kind of place that earns its Michelin Plate not through formality but through conviction: seasonal produce sourced with care, cooking that respects what it works, and a room that feels genuinely lived-in.
 At ££, it sits at a price point that makes it easy to recommend without caveats.
 If you are eating in Bath and you care about where your food comes from, this is where to go.

 The Portrait